amanver16/design-patterns/PrototypeDesignPattern/README.md

 Creates object by asking the prototype to clone itself.

 ## About Project
-The project describes how Factory Pattern works in practical by using Software Company Employees Application.
+The project describes how Prototype Design Pattern works in practical by using Software Company Employees Application.
 Remember it is not recommended to fully implement a design pattern as it is, the implementation of a design pattern fully depends upon the use cases of the project.
 A design pattern if applied at wrong place can mess with the whole application.

 ## How to Run
 Just compile and run the application using the main class **EmployeeManagement.java**